NoBaseCase/Website/README.md

-# This is my website.
-Its a project im currently working on to refine my HMTL, CSS, SASS, AND Javascript abilities
+# This is my personal website.
+Its basically my playground for webdev!